 How could you possibly develop a relationship with someone who didn't want to know you or about you?
 (John 6:66-69) You could love them with all your heart even to the point of dying for them, but if they didn't want to learn about you, to get to know you, all your love for them wouldn't be worth a thin dime.
 (Rev. 3:15-16) If a person will not commit to you it is impossible for you to commit to them.
 God is the same way.
 After all, you are made in His image.
 SO:

-NEVER FORGET THIS: (Rom.
+DO NOT FORGET THIS: (Rom.
 10:8-11 esp.
-9-10 keywords: believe/believeth) defined: to trust Jesus for salvation and to entrust Jesus with your well-being for the rest of your life.
+9-10 keywords: believe and believeth which are defined: to believe the truth of God's word and to trust Jesus for salvation salvation and to entrust Jesus with your well-being for the rest of your life.
 (John 1:1-4 & 1John 1:1-4 esp.
 V.1 in both: Word) defined: thought, reasoning, motive, Divine Expression i. e.
 Jesus.
-READ-> (14:20, then John 15:1-6, then 1John 4:8 & 16) Our relationship with Jesus is a personal relationship (Mark 12:30) based on love.
+READ-> (John 14:20, then John 15:1-6, then 1John 4:8 & 16) Our relationship with Jesus is a personal relationship (Mark 12:30) based on love.
 As a young Christian and these things never preached in the churches I attended it took years of private study and prayer for me to fully understand the intimacy God expects (Rom.
 8:9-16) to have with His children.

 (2Tim.
 2:15) Christians are instructed to study the Bible to achieve God’s approval (Acts.
 24:16 keywords: conscience void of offence) so you won’t be embarrassed by sinning and ashamed by being ignorant about witnessing to the lost, scripturally explaining your salvation and to be able to give a Bible answer concerning questions about Jesus, God, the Holy Spirit, salvation, the purpose of the church, why people are lost, why Christians sin and especially so you can know God better.